a-flyleaf/ygbtdm/synopsis.md

 When twitchy survivalist-wannabe Joce wakes up in a competition where only the winner goes home, she takes pity on and hesitantly teams up with a dubiously-careless girl, Kay Lin, who seems to know too much.
 In the game's thrilling, destructive hellscape, the duo are forced to confront warped monsters from the shadows, the all-too-familiar frustrations of fellow players, and inevitably each other.
 Maybe the only way to win is not to play.

 ## general storyline
-In a barren, looping expanse punctuated by abstracted stone structures, streams of ambiguous liquid, and the wails of underground rabbit-monsters, Joce takes pity on fellow outcast Kay Lin.
+In a barren, looping expanse punctuated by abstracted stone structures, streams of addictive liquid, and the wails of underground rabbit-monsters, Joce takes pity on fellow outcast Kay Lin.
 Thus begins a mutually-enabling teamup in which Joce is never quite sure if she's the protector or being strung along, as Kay Lin's own motives for staying close remain frustratingly ambiguous.

 **Spoilers for everything below.**